PzaThief/benchmark-go-multipart/readme.md

 > **Warning**
 > My computer environment is very noising, please focus on using memory (B/op and allocs/op) rather than naive process performance
+> I tried the benchmark several times and adjusted the benchtime to get more accurate results.
+> If anyone uses Linux and can update these results via PR, I'd be very grateful.

 Some prettier works(column name, indentation, etc.) on result